-Confectionery (lollies and sweets) is a food of minimal nutritional value that is highly processed, high in sugar and often high in fat as well.
+Confectionery (lollies, candy and sweets) is a food of minimal nutritional value that is highly processed, high in sugar and often high in fat as well.
 Because of this, even small serves contribute a significant amount to energy intake while providing little nutritional benefit.
 Under the NSW Healthy School Canteen Strategy guidelines across Australia, all confectionery is classified as Occasional and is restricted for sale unless it has a Health Star Rating of 3.5 or above and a portion size of less than 50g; most confectionery will not meet these criteria and will not be available for sale.

 The added sugar in confectionary can be in various forms such as sucrose, glucose, fructose, lactose, dextrose, maltose, maltodextrin, glucose syrups, fruit sugar, syrups, sugar-derived products such as molasses or treacle and icing sugar.

 Confectionery can also be made with artificial sweeteners such as sorbitol, mannitol, maltitol, xylitol, isomalt and polydextrose.

 The Australian Guide to Healthy Eating classifies confectionery as a ‘discretionary choice’ or ‘extra’ food, i.e. it is not an essential or necessary part of the diet.
 It is recommended that children up to 8 years of age have no more than ½ a serve of discretionary choices per day while for older children and adolescents who are more active and not above their healthy weight range 0-2 ½ serves.
 A serve of confectionery is equivalent to 5-6 small lollies or ½ small bar (20-25g) of chocolate.